 - The reason for the instruction at this site and whether there are plans to teach 25% or more of the program at the site

-- The date when instruction is to begin at the site
+- The semester when instruction is to begin at the site

 - The name and address of your contact at this location

 - Attach copies of any written agreements or emails providing permission to offer the course at the site

 When the form has been fully completed and signed by the Department Chair and the Dean, please forward it to the University Accreditation Office, Hurley Administration Building, Room 135.
 The form can also be submitted electronically to Dr. Kimberly Faris, Accreditation Coordinator in University Accreditation, at Kimberly.Faris@unt.edu.
-Once the information is reviewed, the form is sent to the Provost’s Office and the Registrar’s Office by University Accreditation.
+Once the information is reviewed, the form is sent to the Registrar’s Office by University Accreditation.
 After the Registrar’s Office sets up the new site in EIS, course sections can be assigned to the site.